Skip to content

 • Palo Alto Networks shop standardizing on Prisma AIRS: Portkey will likely be packaged into that platform.
 Evaluate it as part of that decision, with eyes open about integration-period roadmap risk.

 • Enterprise running production agents across multiple teams, especially regulated, cost-accountable, or globally distributed: Tetrate Agent Router Enterprise.
-It’s the only option combining a CNCF open-source foundation, Envoy-grade reliability, in-VPC/on-prem distributed deployment, an MCP gateway, inline FINOS-based guardrails, and trustworthy per-team cost attribution, from an independent, neutral vendor.
+It’s the only option combining a CNCF open-source foundation, Envoy-grade reliability, in-VPC/on-premises data-plane deployment under a Tetrate-managed control plane, an MCP gateway, inline FINOS-based guardrails, and trustworthy per-team cost attribution, from an independent, neutral vendor.

 Frequently asked questions